EpicEric/duper/duper_website/docs/spec.md

 Parsers should preserve identifier information on a best-effort basis.
 Deserializers may ignore identifiers, or use them for validation.
 Serializers may choose to output or omit identifiers by the user's request.

 Implementations are free to define their own identifiers with specific semantics.
+For example, in strongly-typed or OOP languages, they may use them as annotations for the underlying types, handling any (potentially lossy) conversion between Duper identifiers and type names.

 ## Filename extension